 3.3.
-The Relationship Between Vaccination History and Parental Vaccination and Current Vaccination
+Relationships between vaccination history, parental vaccination, and current vaccination status

-The associations between the history of flu vaccination and parental vaccination and flu vaccination in the current year were examined using chi-square tests after excluding participants who indicated "do not remember."
-Significant differences were found between students who had been vaccinated in the past and those who had not been vaccinated against the flu in the current year (χ2=55.81, p<0.001).
-Among the students who had been vaccinated in the past, a fifth were vaccinated in the current year (21%), and 30% do not intend to vaccinate, compared to students who had not been vaccinated against the flu in the past, among whom only 1% were vaccinated this year, and 38% declare that they do not intend to vaccinate at all.
+The associations between the history of influenza vaccination, parental vaccination, and influenza vaccination in the current year were examined using chi-square tests after excluding participants who responded “do not remember.”
+Significant differences were found between students who had been vaccinated in the past and those who had not been vaccinated against influenza in the current year (χ2=55.81, p<0.001).
+Among those students who had been vaccinated in the past, 21% were vaccinated in the current year, while 30% indicated that they did not intend to get vaccinates, compared to students who had not been vaccinated against influenza in the past, among whom only 1% were vaccinated this year, with 38% declaring that they had no intention of getting the vaccine.

-Significant differences were also found between students whose parents were vaccinated and those with only one vaccinated parent in the current year's flu vaccination rate (χ2=15.55, p=0.001).
-Among the students whose both parents were vaccinated, a fifth were vaccinated this year (22%) compared to students with only one vaccinated parent, among whom a tenth was vaccinated this year (11%).
+Significant differences were also detected between students whose parents were vaccinated and those with only one vaccinated parent with respect to the influenza vaccination rate for respondents during the current year (χ2=15.55, p=0.001).
+Among students for whom both parents were vaccinated, 22% were vaccinated this year, compared to just 11% of students with only one vaccinated parent.

 3.4.
-Levels of Knowledge, Attitudes, and Vaccine Hesitancy
+Levels of knowledge, attitudes, and vaccine hesitancy

 Table 3 presents the levels of knowledge and attitudes toward influenza vaccines and vaccine hesitancy.
-The knowledge about and attitudes toward influenza vaccines were relatively low.
-The level of vaccine hesitancy was medium.
+Overall, the knowledge about and attitudes toward influenza vaccines among study respondents were relatively low, while the level of vaccine hesitancy was moderate.

 Table 3.
-Levels of Knowledge, Attitudes, and Vaccine Hesitancy
+Levels of knowledge, attitudes, and vaccine hesitancy.